tim-peterson/lab.timrpeterson/_posts/2016-07-11-current-projects.markdown

-#Genomics, metabolomics, and the quantified self in aging and mental health
+# Genomics, metabolomics, and the quantified self in aging and mental health

+##### *Molecular biology and programming, tiny things that control the world.*

-##Our group focuses on aging and mental health, two increasingly pressing quality of life issues.
+## Our group focuses on aging and mental health, two increasingly pressing quality of life issues.

-###Current projects
+### Current projects

 1. **10X Lifespan:** The leading anti-aging strategy, manipulating the cellular insulin/mTOR pathway, causes a 0.1X lifespan extension.
 While it quantitatively extends life, it is unclear whether it is a qualitative improvement too.
 We aim for a 10X extension of healthy living.
 This project is discipline agnostic, meaning we are considering theoretical, organismal, societal, and environmental approach.